Daily Encouragement Net

 To receive the "Daily Encouragement" each Monday-Friday use our sign-up form or this page to subscribe to our free email list.
 You can also subscribe to the Wordpress rss feed or through a Wordpress email subscription.
 (See the email subscription on the top right side after opening this page.)

 We want to thank all who financially support our ministry.
-We realize there are many fine ministries and causes requesting support at this time but if you would like information about making a donation to our ministry see here.
+We realize there are many fine ministries and causes requesting support but if you would like information about making a donation to our ministry see here.

 In considering support we are so pleased when we hear from you, our readers, that our messages are a source of teaching and encouragement to you.
 We also urge you to consider the mission aspect of these daily teachings that are freely available and read by many all over the world.